 The West Wind Glendale 9 has been around since 1979 and is Arizona’s only old-school drive-in still operating.
 It's been doing big business since mid-March, showing an eclectic mix of movies ranging from horror classics (Scream, The Ring) to more recent films like Sonic the Hedgehog and Onward.

 Every screening is a double feature, and there have been some fitting pairings, like the Keanu-centric combo of The Matrix and John Wick: Chapter 3 – Parabellum.
-This weekend, the West Wind will go indie when IFC Midnight screens grindhouse flick The Wretched along with gender-bending western True History of the Kelly Gang starting on Friday, May 1.

 Social distancing rules are strictly enforced by employees who patrol the lot in golf carts.
-Patrons must park 10 feet away from others and stay in their vehicles at all times (although you can sit in truck beds or the cargo areas of vans).
+Patrons must park six feet away from others and stay in their vehicles at all times (although you can sit in truck beds or the cargo areas of vans).
 Only four people at a time are allowed to use the restrooms.

 A list of current and upcoming films can be found on the West Wind’s website.